 "Dachshunds are prone to obesity, which can be managed with the right diet.
 Lyka’s custom portioned, high protein and low GI meals provide the necessary nutrients to maintain a healthy weight."

-Dogs from reputable breeders are generally known to be healthy.
-But with any breed, they can inherit the predisposed health issues of their parents.
+Dachshunds from reputable breeders are generally known to be healthy.
+But like any breed, they can inherit health conditions.

 Intervertebral disc disease (IVDD)